 -Fiesta Island Dog Park was voted the number one leash-free dog park in the Nation by readers of USA Today in 2016

 Are There Any Conservation Areas on Fiesta Island?

--both the north point and south point (Stoney Point) of the island is closed off to the public to protect California least tern nesting sites; and also, parts of the central island are off-limits as well
+-both the north point and south point (Stoney Point) of the island are closed off to the public to protect California’s least tern nesting sites; and also, parts of the central island are off-limits as well

-Ok, now that we have a bit of historical perspective out of the way and a few fun facts, let us now go and take a look around, shall we?
+Ok, now that we have a bit of historical perspective out of the way and a few fun facts, let us now go and look around, shall we?

 Fiesta Island Photo Tour and Directory

 The entrance of Fiesta Island is found in the southwest corner of Mission Bay Park.
 There is a tiny parking area at the entrance, where you can find a row of Torrey pine trees.